blakadder/zigbee/_zigbee/Eardatek_EDM-1ZBB-EU.md

 link: https://www.aliexpress.com/item/1005001505069156.html
 link3:
 ---
-This dimmer switch is manufactured by Earda and sold on Aliexpress under many brands such Girier, Lonsonho, Moes and white label.
+This dimmer switch is manufactured by Eardatek and sold on Aliexpress under many brands such Girier, Lonsonho, Moes and white label.